POWs abandoned after the Vietnam War? A look at the Evidence.

 Not everyone was satisfied with their conclusions, given the evidence to the contrary.
 Bob Taylor, a highly regarded investigator on the Senate committee staff who had examined the photographic evidence, commented to journalist Sydney Schanberg: “If grass can spell out people’s names and secret digit codes, then I have a newfound respect for grass.”

-In 1993, Stephen Morris, a Harvard University researcher, made a discovery amongst the state archives in Moscow.
-He came across a potentially incendiary Russian translation of a briefing given to the North Vietnamese Politburo on Sept.
+In 1993, Stephen Morris, a Harvard University researcher, made a remarkable discovery amongst the state archives in Moscow.
+He came across an incendiary Russian translation of a briefing given to the North Vietnamese Politburo on Sept.
 15, 1972, by Lt.
 Gen. Tran Van Quang, described as the deputy chief of the Vietnamese General Staff.

 It said North Vietnam was holding 1,205 American prisoners on that date while admitting to holding only 368, and that some would be held back as leverage for military, economic and political concessions in post-war negotiations with the US.